Reid Concert Hall: Performances

-The Reid Hall is hosts a number of classical chamber music concerts throughout the year, mostly performed by students and academics.
+The Reid Hall hosts a number of classical chamber music concerts throughout the year, mostly performed by students and academics.
 The Reid Concerts are performed every year under the organisation of the Reid Professor.
 They are held on 13 February in remembrance of General John Reid and in line with the terms of his bequest that established the professorship.

 In its history a number of works by Kenneth Leighton were premiered at the Reid Hall.
 After the composer's death, the hall hosted a memorial concert performed by Wakefield Cathedral Choir.

 During the Edinburgh Festival Fringe, the Reid Hall is used as a performance venue called "The Cowbarn" by Underbelly.

 Architecture

 The Reid School of Music is a tall, rectangular sandstone ashlar building, designed by David Cousin in an Italianate Neoclassical style.
 The exterior large sash windows are flanked by decorative shell-headed niches.
 The roof is surrounded with an ornate, dentilled cornice and heavy, bracketed eaves, below which is an inscription carved into the frieze, "Endowed by General Reid — School of the theory of music — University of Edinburgh".
 Steps lead up to the entrances, which are flanked by pairs of classical columns and topped with porticos.

 The interior consists mostly of a spacious concert hall, which is noted for its highly decorated neoclassical coffered tunnel vaulted ceiling.
 Against the east wall of the concert hall is a reproduction classical organ, which was built by Jürgen Ahrend in 1978.
 The wooden casing was designed by James Haig Marshall of Ian G Lindsay and Partners.
 The concert hall was designed to offer "dry" acoustics with low reverberation.
 By contrast, the neighbouring McEwan Hall opened in 1897 is a grand, colossal space with high reverberation.